manulorente/linux-foundation-lfs101/README.md

 Before fixing an error (or bug), it is vital to locate the source.

-You can run a bash script in debug mode either by doing bash –x ./script_file, or bracketing parts of the script with set -x and set +x.
+You can run a `bash` script in debug mode either by doing `bash –x ./script_file`, or bracketing parts of the script with set `-x` and set `+x`.
 The debug mode helps identify the error because:

 - It traces and prefixes each command with the + character.
 - It displays each command before executing it.